imterence/oilreport-pdfreader/README.md

 # oilreport_pdfreader

-A script that iterates through a folder of oil sampling results (PDF format).
+A script that iterates through a folder of oil sampling results (PDF documents.
 It grabs the latest sampling result and together with the file name is assigned to a dictionary which is then pushed into pandas dataframe.

 # to do